gumen38/cogbot/README.md

 * Bunch of utilites.

 Version history
 ------------

+_Version 0.9a_
+1. Automated session id, character id, game server url management.
+No longer need to set it in settings file!
+2. Individualized strategy files: now each alt will have own strategy folder!
+3. A routine to automatically login all your alts and sign-in them and also roll free wheel.
+4. Fixed PayPal account.
+Donations now should work!

+*Important*: remove characterId and actionUrl from your private settings file - they are not longer needed (but you can leave them as is).

 _Version 0.8a_
 1. Fast mode in dungeon now is about acceptable efficiency.
 Still not optimal and sill laying path through the monsters, but to avoid it would require some work.